TaylanUB/scheme-srfis/README.md

 - withdrawn: It's a withdrawn SRFI.
 - deprecated: Deprecated by another SRFI.
 - platform: Ought to be implemented at the platform level.
+- r6rs: Subsumed by R6RS in some way.
 - r7rs: Subsumed by R7RS in some way.
 - UNTESTED: Yet lacks a test-suite.
 - DRAFT: Still in draft status.